jlbradley1844/jlbradley1844.github.io/_drafts/about-those-bahai-insider-sites.md

 have not already found effective solutions for.
-The slackening of growth in the community is no more mystefying than the same slackening of growth in civic organizations across the country (I'll stick obligatory reference to _Bowling Alone_ here).
+The slackening of growth in the community is no more mystefying than the same slackening of growth in civic organizations across the country (I'll stick an obligatory reference to _Bowling Alone_ here).
 The lack of growth certainly isn't due to underground web pages claiming to tell "the real story" about The Faith.
 My main concern, of course, is that others who are less informed about The Baha'i Faith will be misled;